 - Stimulating positive engagement: active and responsible participation in digital life

-Axis | Advantage | Risks | Challenges |
+Axis | Advantage | Risks | Challenges to be met |

 ---|---|---|---|

-User | Better informed, better protected | Discouragement if too complex | System pedagogy |
+User | Better informed, better protected | Discouragement if excessive complexity | System pedagogy |

-Creator | Reputation protection | Risk of unjustified reports | Filter quality |
+Creator | Reputation Protection | Risk of unjustified reporting | Filtering quality |

 Brand | Increased credibility | Bad buzz if malicious hijacking | Moderation responsiveness |

-Platform | Boosting commitment | Management costs, legal risks | International scalability |
+Platform | Boosting engagement | Management cost, legal risks | International scalability |

 Potential risks and obstacles